ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Introduction

-The lack of ground truth in image fusion necessitates the devising of manually specified loss functions.
-Predominant practices involve the equal-weighted approximation of the source images~\cite{zhao2020didfuse} within the fused output or the formulation of weighting rules tailored to specific tasks~\cite{DBLP:journals/ijcv/ZhangM21} or scene~\cite{tang2022piafusion}.
-Additionally, techniques such as adversarial learning have been applied to force the fusion image to closely approximate the source images~\cite{ma2019fusiongan,ma2020ddcgan}.
-Nevertheless, the non-uniform imaging characteristics and information disparities among source images render the application of equal or constant weights for approximation as inherently arbitrary.
-Weighting strategies based on attributes like illumination intensity~\cite{tang2022piafusion} or local information measurement~\cite{zhou2021semantic,DBLP:journals/pami/XuMJGL22} demonstrate a lack of adaptability to the diverse range of tasks and scenarios encountered.
-Moreover, the simplistic criterion of selecting maximal values from the source images~\cite{zhao2023cddfuse,tang2022image} risks the omitting of critical information~\cite{tang2023rethinking}.
-Thus, a loss function that can effectively guide different fusion models and is adaptable to multiple scenarios and tasks urgently needs to be proposed.
+Establishing a unified fusion framework requires a versatile loss function that adapts to the specifics of each task and scenario.
+However, the lack of ground truth in image fusion necessitates the devising of manually specified loss functions.
+Predominant practices include using an equal-weighted approximation of the source images within the fused output~\citep{zhao2020didfuse}, or formulating weighting rules tailored to specific tasks~\citep{DBLP:journals/ijcv/ZhangM21} or scenes~\citep{DBLP:journals/inffus/TangYZJM22}.
+Additionally, techniques such as adversarial learning have been applied to force the distribution of the fused image closely approximate that of the source images~\citep{ma2019fusiongan,ma2020ddcgan}.
+However, using equal weights or manually determined weights in the objective function is inappropriate due to the varying imaging features and representational information among source images in different fusion tasks.
+The variability among different fusion tasks means that existing dynamic weighting strategies~\citep{zhou2021semantic,9151265} cannot be universally applied to all tasks and scenarios.
+For instance, the method of dynamically adjusting the source image weights based on scene illumination in IVIF~\citep{DBLP:journals/inffus/TangYZJM22} is ineffective in solving MFIF where illumination conditions of the source images are essentially consistent.
+Similarly, the commonly used approach in MFIF, which controls loss weights based on standard deviation~\citep{DBLP:journals/sensors/YanGQM20} or gradient, fails to be effective in tasks that emphasize differences in color, texture, or other information types.
+Moreover, the simplistic criterion of selecting maximal values from the source images~\citep{zhao2023cddfuse,tang2022image} risks the omitting of critical information~\citep{tang2023rethinking}.
+Thus, in this paper, we propose a learnable loss function coupled with a learning framework aiming to suit arbitrary fusion tasks.
+The mechanism is demonstrated in Fig.~\ref{RL}.
+This learnable loss function assigns pixel-wise preferences to the source images based on intensity and gradient aspects, modeled by a neural network and dynamically adjusted during the training process.
+This design ensures the similarity of fused images and provides a learning space to adapt the fusion loss to various tasks.